Shijax/adoption-website/README.md

 Name: xxx
 Color: xxx
 Special Skill: xxx
-Type of Pet Label:
+Type of Pet Label: xxx
-Type of Pet Description
 ```
-- As a user, I want to see 3 category(type) buttons printed at the top of the page, along with their descriptions.
+- As a user, I want to see 3 category(type) buttons printed at the top of the page.
+Each should be a different color.
+These can be hard-coded.
-- I want to be able to click one of the 3 buttons, then only the cards that are in the category should show.
+- I want to be able to click one of the 3 buttons, then only the cards that are in the category(type) should show.
 - There should be some way for the user to unfilter the results.

 ## Technical Requirements

-- You should be using Bootstrap to achieve the mockup
+- You should be using Bootstrap; your project should look like the mockup displayed.
-- You should be using Browserify
+- You should be using Browserify.
-- Your code should be clean and readable, with single responsibility principle
+- Your code should be clean and readable, with single responsibility principle.